CTAM Audience Research DirectoryCompanies promise to delve inside the numbers 7/22/2001 08:00:00 PM Eastern

 Just over half of all TV viewers say they have noticed programs on TV that invite viewer participation over the phone or via a related Web site.
 However, only 9% of those viewers who have noticed (or 5% of all adults 18+) have actually taken the time to participate.
 Nearly half of all 18- to 34-year-olds (46%) were more likely to participate if they could use the remote.

 Mediance Research, a service of Millennium Networks, offers what Executive Vice President and COO Jim Dennison describes as a state-of-the-art, end-to-end cable-audience-measurement service delivering large sample sizes, complete subscriber tuning information, and anytime, anywhere customizable reporting.
 The Audience Engine technology enables continuous collection of tuning information, scalable to the needs of any cable system.
 With both research and technology expertise, Mediance provides quantitative and qualitative research, maximizing advertising and marketing productivity.

-Cool Stat: Events that have local interest, such as severe weather, basketball playoffs or high-profile news, can drive ratings for cable channels like CNN and The Weather Channel into double digits that exceed the ratings for local broadcast affiliates.
+Events that have local interest, such as severe weather, basketball playoffs or high-profile news, can drive ratings for cable channels like CNN and The Weather Channel into double digits that exceed the ratings for local broadcast affiliates.

 Myers Consulting Group